jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Italic: toggle button for setting italic state and displaying current selection state.
   - Underline: toggle button for setting underline state and displaying current selection state.
   - Strike-through: toggle button for setting strike-through state and displaying current selection state.
-# MarkdownCode > components > toolbar > preferences
-- The preferences tab allows users to customize and set up their system.
-- The preferences tab includes the following sections:
-  - GPT
-  - View

 # MarkdownCode > components > body > results view
 - Positioned at the bottom of the main body
 - Displays various results based on the selected text block